 In the 1960s, a state commission established by Governor Carl Sanders saw a need for a junior college in middle Georgia.
 Through the efforts of many community leaders, Gordon became part of the University System of Georgia on July 1, 1972, with a new name: Gordon Junior College.
 That fall, 571 students enrolled at Gordon in its debut year as an institution of public higher education.

-The campus now encompasses slightly more than 235 acres with residence halls, a house devoted to alumni affairs, a Student Center and dining hall and a state-of-the-art Nursing and Allied Health Sciences building.
-In early 2015, the 56,000 square foot Student Recreation and Activity Center opened and in April 2016 the campus celebrated the newely rennovated Dorothy Hightower Collaborative Learning Center and Library.
+The campus now encompasses slightly more than 235 acres.
+There are residence halls, a house devoted to alumni affairs, a Student Center and dining hall and a state-of-the-art Nursing and Allied Health Sciences building.
+In 2015, the 56,000 square foot Student Recreation and Activity Center opened, and in April 2016 the campus celebrated the newly renovated Dorothy Hightower Collaborative Learning Center and Library.

 Gordon competes in intercollegiate sports for men and women and offers various student life activities.